SVA-SE/MATRIX-dashboards/docs/solutions.md

 ### Resources and Learning Material

-It is possible to start making Shiny dashboard with entry- to intermediate-level R.
+It is possible to start making Shiny dashboard with entry- to intermediate-level R skills.

 The [2.5H video tutorial](https://shiny.rstudio.com/tutorial/) on R Shiny's main page is a very good start and will take you through the structure of Shiny apps, the basics of layout and all reactivity functions.

-_TODO: continue with more advanced articles and a path towards more complex dashboards_
+To go further, the [Articles page](https://shiny.rstudio.com/articles) on R Shiny's main page has detailed information on performance optimisation, UI and integration of HTML, CSS and JS.

+Eventually, making better dashboards will mean improving the delivery of information to the user through clearer content, better content flow and better UI and UX design.

 ### Basic Tutorial